Oahe Chapel - Pierre, SD

 The Pierre-Fort Pierre Ministerial Association hosts ecumenical services at 8 a.m. every Sunday from Memorial Day through Labor Day.
-Services are open to the public.
+All are welcome!

 The Oahe Chapel is available for rentals.
 It's a lovely location for events such as a wedding, baptism, or memorial service.

 The picturesque setting of the historic Oahe Chapel is the perfect location for your special event.
 The Chapel has held both indoor and outdoor* weddings, baptisms, funerals, memorial services, prayer services, and meditation groups.